 - Stormalong Bay at Disney's Yacht and Beach Club Resorts will not be available during the initial reopening period.
 Guests of this Disney Resort hotel may enjoy the leisure pool at Disney's Beach Club Villas or the Luna Park Pool and leisure pool at Disney's BoardWalk Villas.

-- Fitness centers will open in alignment with state and county regulations, and may have reduced hours.
+- Fitness centers will open in alignment with state and county regulations, and may have reduced hours and capacity.

 - Instructor-led fitness classes will not be available.